Smart Cities Need Intelligent Infrastructure Powered by Smart Energy

 Sensors on lampposts can detect movement so they only light when required thus providing cost and energy savings.
 Sensors will also provide maintenance and fault detection data in advance so engineers will only need to visit a particular lamppost when it needs maintenance rather than on a scheduled health check routine.

-Smart building technology is also on the rise with a predicted increase of approx. 30% a year.
+Smart energy management and smart building technology are also on the rise with a predicted increase of approx. 30% a year.
 Buildings are becoming more complex with interconnected IoT systems offering energy and cost-efficient buildings.
 IoT infrastructures are being developed to offer many benefits, including optimizing room occupancy, turning lights on/off as needed, monitoring assets movement and thus increasing security by knowing where people are located.

 However, these automated systems will have more complex infrastructure requiring more communication technologies and wiring.
 Sensors will monitor the health of the building, providing predictive maintenance data.
 Especially in the case of retrofitting existing buildings, these can be in hard to reach locations creating their own set of challenges.